garrandall/popular-music-data/tracks/issues-meek-mill.md

 When it's time for war we send the missiles (woah)

-Hangin' by the rope like some dope (like some dope) Pretty hoe, deep throat 'til she choke (ooh)
+Hangin' by the rope like some dope (like some dope) Pretty hoe, deep throat 'til she choke (oh
 Pussy good, super wet, need a boat (need a boat) Niggas tryna run my way, let 'em float (let 'em die) Put my young bull on the chain 'cause I miss Snupe (miss Snupe)